It’s time to Break It Down!

 Once again, that time is upon us.
-After thoughtful reflection on my 2017, I have had no choice but to conclude, my travails have been few and small, especially when compared to my blessings, which have been both abundant and vast!
+After thoughtful reflection, even during Covid, I have had no choice but to conclude, my travails have been few and small, especially when compared to my blessings, which have been both abundant and vast!
 All praises to the one true, omnipotent, omnipresent, and omniscient God; a mighty fortress is He.

 No need to thank me for my inherent thoughtfulness.
 But, by all means, “Drink a cup of kindness,” or eggnog, or Champagne, or “name your favorite adult beverage,” for me.
 And, if you are a teetotaler, water will do nicely, thank-you!

-As I complete my first post of 2019, and, prayerfully and faithfully reflect upon 2018, I leave with you this familiar Irish Toast:
+As I complete my final post of 2020, and, prayerfully and faithfully reflect upon the year framed by the narrative of COVID-19, I leave with you this familiar Irish Toast:

 May the road rise up to meet you.

 May the wind always be at your back.

 May the sun shine warm upon your face,